 What Part of Speech Is ‘For’?

-A word doesn’t necessarily belong to a particular part of speech.
 Depending on how it is used in a sentence, a word can belong to more than one part of speech.
+For is no exception: It can function as preposition or conjunction.

 That’s the most important role for plays.
-In all the examples as a preposition, note that for is followed by a noun (which includes noun phrase and noun clause) or pronoun, which together are called prepositional phrase.
+In all the examples as a preposition, note that for is followed by a noun phrase or pronoun, which together are called prepositional phrase.

 As a preposition, for can be used in following ways: